 Papadzules with Pumpkin Seed Sauce and Soft-Boiled Eggs

 Traditional Yucatecan corn tortillas dipped in rich, nutty pumpkin seed sauce and filled with soft-boiled eggs for a comforting, savory dish.
-This mexican-inspired vegetarian (vegetarian) ready in about 40 minutes pairs white corn tortillas, pepitas (hulled pumpkin seeds), garlic cloves for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 300 calories and feeds 5, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This mexican-inspired vegetarian (vegetarian) ready in about 40 minutes blends white corn tortillas, pepitas (hulled pumpkin seeds), garlic cloves into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 300 calories and feeds 5, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients